StefanBartl/nvim-cmdlog/README.md

 A lightweight, modern Neovim plugin to interactively view, search, and reuse command-line mode (`:`) history using Telescope.

-- ⚠️ This is an **alpha version** – features and APIs are subject to change.

 ---

 ## Features